dewitt4/Cloud-Custodain/docs/source/azure/contribute.rst

 .. code-block:: bash

     $ make install
-    $ source ../cc_env/bin/activate
+    $ source bin/activate

-This creates a virtual env in the directory above your enlistment and installs all packages as editable.
+This creates a virtual env in your enlistment and installs all packages as editable.

 Testing